blackmann/blackmann.github.io_2022-23/blog/2022-05-29-advise-to-my-brother.md

 It shows that given any situation he's going to give out his best and that being good at one thing translates into being good at many other things.

-It shows that given another chance at something else, it'll be easier for me (or anybody else) to trust that he's giong to excel.
+It shows that given another chance at something else, it'll be easier for me (or anybody else) to trust that he's going to excel.

 I told him studying hard and doing well at school will create an image of integrity in the eyes of his colleagues